IliasBolanakis/Pitos-Jakarta-Project/README.md

 * Placing orders that are stored in the database
 * Informing the client through emails

-The goal was to create an introductory project to Back-End development with JakartaEE with the usage of Tomcat Server and traditional technologies like jsp files, WebServlets, and JDBC to connect to the database
+The goal was to create an introductory project to Back-End development on JakartaEE with the usage of Tomcat Server and traditional technologies like jsp files, WebServlets and JDBC to connect to the database

 ## Database structure
 The database used is a simple relational MySQL database with the below structure: